Gazipur Agricultural University: Campus

 GAU is situated in Salna of Gazipur city corporation on the Dhaka-Mymensingh highway, 15 km from Gazipur district headquarters, 9.5 km from Joydebpur Chourasta, 5 km from Security Printing Press and Ordinance Factory, and 40 km away from Dhaka city.
 The campus covers an area of 190 acres land including about 50 acres of well-developed experimental farm area.
-Located in a rural setting in between Joydebpur Chowrasta and National Park of Rajendrapur, surrounded by the Sal forest of the Madhupur Tract and characterized by the topographical diversity with undulated land.
+Located in a rural setting in between Joydebpur Chawrasta and Bhawal National Park, surrounded by the Sal forest of the Madhupur Tract and characterized by the topographical diversity with undulated land.

-The university has a regular bus service from campus to Dhaka (Farmgate) twice a day including Friday also.
-And campus to Joydepur in nears to 2 hours interval.
-According to BSMRAU, it offers a unique, calm and quiet campus; most suitable for academic pursuit.
+The university has a regular bus service from campus to Dhaka (Farmgate) twice a day including Friday.
+It also has a campus to Joydepur in near to 2 hour intervals.
+According to GAU, it offers a calm and quiet campus that is suitable for academic pursuit.